These days, it’s hard to find a business that doesn’t use email marketing.

 Your list isn’t responsive.

 According to industry leader HubSpot, email open rates across all industries average about 32%.
 If you have an unresponsive email list, you’re wasting time marketing to people who aren’t even reading your messages.
-If the open rate on your emails is significantly lower than average for your industry, your email list is unresponsive and needs a shakeup.
+If the open rate on emails is significantly lower than average for your industry, your email list is unresponsive and needs a shakeup.

 Even if your subscribers are opening your emails, you also want to make sure they’re responding and clicking on the links you’ve included in those messages.
 Email marketing platform GetResponse analyzed millions of emails in 2018 and found the average click-through rate for emails in North America to be around 3.41 percent.
 If you’re getting fewer clicks than that, you need to engage your list.